Q&A with Chief Information Security Officer Chris Vaughn

 A: We’re trying to shift the way that IT manages collaboration platforms from the traditional command and control motif to more of a trust but verify approach.
 We can’t just go telling people no without a good reason — but if IT can find the data/evidence to show “why” there’s a problem, then you build consensus from the bottom up.
 Certainly, there will always be a minimum level of “common sense” policies that get put in place.
 However, extending from there, we have implemented a 3M (monitor, measure, and then manage) approach, which allows for experimentation, but not at the expense of good risk management practices.

-Q: As the Unify Square customer base broadens from Skype for Business and Microsoft Teams to also include the Zoom, Slack, and Workplace by Facebook platforms, how has that changed the type of security challenges that you need to work with customers on?
+Q: As the Unify Square customer base broadens from Skype for Business and Microsoft Teams to also include the Zoom, Slack, and Workplace from Facebook platforms, how has that changed the type of security challenges that you need to work with customers on?

 A: The challenge of defining clear and actionable collaboration security policies is hard enough with just a single app platform such as Microsoft Teams.
 However, the complexity is compounded by multiple factors with this workstream collaboration space for a couple of key reasons.
 First, more often than not, an app like Slack is not introduced by IT, but by various end-users or teams.
 As such the governance approach for the category may not yet exist and needs to be implemented from scratch.
 Gaining acceptance from the ground up and understanding for the need for the new policies can be onerous in this cloud-based world.
 Second, we know that the typical enterprise often has over two different collaboration platforms in active use.
 The challenges of lifecycle management for policies are magnified when working cross-platform.
 In particular, identifying an easy way to have policies pushed down from a central repository source so that they are applied and run across all the different platforms from heterogeneous workstream collaboration platform vendors can be extremely challenging.
 Luckily this is an area where our PowerSuite software excels!

 To learn about Unify Square’s collaboration security efforts, listen in to Chris Vaughn and Alan Shen discuss the best practices for collaboration security, or click here to see Unify Square’s unique collaboration security solution.
+You can connect with Chris via his LinkedIn Page.